 About Dauphin Island

-Many attractions are located on the east end of the island including Fort Gaines, the Dauphin Island Sea Lab, Dauphin Island Campground, Audubon Bird Sanctuary and numerous boat launch sites.
-Our beautiful beaches of sugar white sand, public golf course and parks are added attractions located on the west end of the island.
-Together they make Dauphin Island a wonderful laid-back resort destination.
+Exciting attractions are located on the east end of the island including historic Fort Gaines, the Dauphin Island Sea Lab, Audubon Bird Sanctuary and numerous boat launch sites.
+On the west end of the island you’ll find our beautiful beaches of sugar white sand, public golf and parks with ancient oaks.
+Together, they make Dauphin Island a wonderful, relaxed resort destination.

-Hotels, motels, condominiums and private homes are available for rent to both summer and winter visitors.
-Delicious restaurants dot the commercial and tourist areas and offer fresh seafood harvested from the gulf waters as well as traditional menu items.
-Sun worshipers mix with anglers and sport fishermen on the beaches and in the waters surrounding the island.
-Fishing piers provide access to Gulf of Mexico and Mississippi Sound for shallow water fishing for the land lovers, while charter boats offer deep water fishing excursions.
-Swimmers and surfers enjoy the gulf waves and kites fill the skies above the beaches, floating on the gulf breezes.
-Beach combers walk the shoreline in search of shells and other treasures of the sea, while sea birds and ghost crabs frolic on land and sea.
+Accommodations include hotels, motels, condominiums and private homes – all available for rental in every season.
+Laid-back restaurants dot the island and offer fresh seafood harvested from the Gulf waters as well as traditional menu items.
+Fishing is a favorite pastime and includes shallow-water fishing on the Gulf beaches and from piers on the Mississippi Sound, and exciting chartered deep-water fishing excursions.
+Swimmers and surfers enjoy the Gulf waves and kites fill the skies above the beaches, floating on Gulf breezes.
+Beachcombers walk the pristine shoreline in search of treasured shells, while sea birds and ghost crabs frolic on land and sea.